Nets’ national anthem singer kneels to finish performance - Red Deer Advocate

 Justine Skye was nearing the completion of the song Friday night when she went to one knee for the finish.
 There were some cheers, but appeared to be more boos from the crowd at Barclays Center to see the Nets play the Orlando Magic.

-Skye, who is black, is a recording artist for Roc Nation.
+Skye, who is black, is a recording artist from Brooklyn for Roc Nation.
 Rapper Jay-Z, the agency’s founder, was a part-owner of the Nets when they moved to Brooklyn five years ago.

 Players from both teams stood along the foul lines during her performance, as NBA players have continued to do.
 Unlike the NFL, where some players have followed Colin Kaepernick’s lead and taken a knee during the anthem, the NBA has a rule requiring players to stand.